hoodiecrow/thtcl/README.md

 ## Level 1 Thtcl Calculator

 The first level of the interpreter has a reduced set of syntactic forms and a single variable environment.
-It is defined in the source file thtcl1.tcl.
+It is defined in the source file thtcl1.tcl which defines the procedure __eval_exp__ which recognizes and processes the following syntactic forms:

 | Syntactic form | Syntax | Semantics |
 |----------------|--------|-----------|